 Founder and Director, is a respected arts industry veteran who has organised art festivals in Italy and worked across several continents.
 She first saw the ‘artrooms’ concept in South East Asia and was inspired to bring it to Europe.
 She felt that London would be the perfect place to launch it due to its standing in the arts industry.
 Since 2001, she has been Managing Director of the Chianti Festival and of the Fontanonestate (Editions 1999 – 2007), the historical festival of the “Estate Romana” under the Artistic Direction of Lydia Biondi and Enzo Aronica.
 In the same period, together with Gianna Cimino, she founds “Il Salto dell’Angelo” (The Angel’s Fall), a cultural organization committed to the promotion of performative and visual contemporary arts, involving the students of the Academy of Fine Arts in Rome.
 In 2007 she is among the promoters and founders of the “100 Authors”, the Italian guild for writers.
 In 2011 she moves to London, where with Chiara Canal she founds Le Dame Art Gallery.
 In 2018, Le Dame Art Gallery, after London and Capri, continues its activity in promoting contemporary art in Rome at the prestigious Palazzo Naiadi -The Dedica Anthology Hotels (former Boscolo Exedra Rome).

-Founder and Director, private collector, Executive Vice President of the Italian Chamber of Commerce in the UK and founder of B2BItaly Ltd, a company specialised in the organisation and management of corporate, institutional and public events.
-Before moving to London, he worked for the Italian Government at the EXPO 2010 in Shanghai where he was involved with the promotion of Italian products and organisation of events inside the Italian Pavilion.
+Founder and Director, private collector, Vice President of the Italian Chamber of Commerce in the UK and founder of B2BItaly Ltd, a company specialised in the organisation and management of corporate, institutional and public events.
+B2BItaly Group features a boutique Italian food catering, “Be Italian Catering”, supporting prestigious brands across a diverse range of industries, such as automotive, fashion, art galleries and the finance sector.
+The group is also very active in the UK trade fair panorama, enabling producers and distributors to meet and create business opportunities.
+Before moving to London, Francesco worked for the Italian Government at the EXPO 2010 in Shanghai where he was involved with the promotion of Italian products and organisation of events inside the Italian Pavilion.

 Deputy Director, worked in Rome as a Production Assistant for “La Casa dei Racconti” theatre company.
 In 2008, she moved to London where she worked in theatre production in all the major London theatres.
 Her love for art in all its aspects led her to found Le Dame Art Gallery together with Cristina Cellini Antonini.
 The gallery is based at the Meliá White House in London and at the Palazzo Naiadi – dahotels.com – in Rome.